 KEEF is GC4C’s longest –running partner.
 KEEF operates in Kenya’s rural Western Province where most families eke out a meager living by subsistence farming.
-Since 2010 GC4C has partnered with KEEF on numerous infrastructure projects at various schools located in Kakamega County.
-GC4C funds have contributed to the following projects:
+Since 2010, GC4C has partnered with KEEF on numerous infrastructure projects at schools throughout Kakamega County.

-- Construction of a new kitchen and a new library at the Bondeni School
+- a new kitchen and library at the Bondeni School

-- Construction of a new class room at the Mwiyala School
+- a new class room at the Mwiyala School

-- Purchase of photocopiers, computers and videos for the Mwikhomo Special School for the hearing impaired
+- photocopiers, computers and videos for the Mwikhomo Special School for the hearing impaired

-- Purchase of 250 desks and benches for classrooms at the Rosternan School
+- 250 desks and benches for classrooms at the Rosternan School

-- Provision of new beds and curtains for the boy’s dormitory at the Mwikhomo School for the hearing impaired
+- new beds and curtains for the boy’s dormitory at the Mwikhomo School for the hearing impaired

-- Construction of a new water tower supporting 300 girls at the Kimangeti Girls Secondary School
+- a new water tower supporting 300 girls at the Kimangeti Girls Secondary School

-- Installation of pipes to move water from a well to the schools dormitory, kitchen and science laboratories at the Koyonzo Boys Secondary School
+- pipes to move water from a well to the dormitory, kitchen and science laboratories at the Koyonzo Boys Secondary School

-- Purchase of new beds and mosquito nets for children at the Mwikhomo Special School for the hearing impaired
+- new beds and mosquito nets for children at the Mwikhomo Special School for the hearing impaired